boredcodebyk/minttask/README.md

 Simple task manager for Android based on [todo.txt](https://github.com/todotxt/todo.txt)

 ## Features
-  - Projects, Tags, Priorities, Due Date
+  - Contexts, Tags, Priorities, Due Date
   - Visual editor

 ## Work in progress
-  - Filter by Projects, Tags, Priorities, Due Date
+  - Filter by Contexts, Tags, Priorities, Due Date
   - Calender view
   - Reminder/Alarm functionality
 The work is in progress for this app.
 If any issues arises or if you have any suggestions to put forward, please open an issue ticket with label either "bug" or "feature request" respectively.